 Meet Katia

-Seven years ago, I was diagnosed with pre-cancerous cells, a moment that forced me to confront just how much I had been repressing emotions I hadn’t even been aware of.
+Seven years ago, she was diagnosed with pre-cancerous cells.
+It was the moment she realized how much the body had been quietly holding, emotions she hadn't even known were there.
 This health scare marked the beginning of a journey to understand and navigate these deeply held feelings.
-I've come to believe that the most challenging aspects of our lives are often the things we are here to master.
+She has come to believe that the most challenging aspects of our lives are often the things we are here to master.
+That diagnosis sent her to Mexico, to her first BBTRS training that changed everything.

 If your body has been trying to reach you, this is a place to start.